-Assessment criteria Deviation and causes of deviation from the Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies Yes No (IV) Are CPAs' independence assessed on a regular basis?
-V The Company assesses the independence and suitability of CPAs at least once a year.
-In 2023, by referring to requirements in the Audit Quality Indicators (AQIs), the assessment form has been established with regard to their professional qualifications, their seniority in audit services, whether they are involved in the Company's interest (such as investing in the Company or serving as the Company's executive), and whether they have kinship relations to the Company's responsible person or managerial officers, whether there is regular training, whether the CPAs and the accounting firm have sufficient manpower and time for audit tasks, and charge the services reasonably for evaluation, and after obtaining the CPA's statement, the evaluation results were submitted to the Audit Committee and the Board of Directors for approval on January 17, 2023.
-IV.
+Assessment criteria Deviation and causes of deviation from the Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies Yes No (IV) Are CPAs' independence assessed on a regular basis? ✓ The Company assesses the independence and suitability of CPAs at least once a year, by referring to requirements in the Audit Quality Indicators (AQIs), the assessment form has been established with regard to their professional qualifications, their seniority in audit services, whether they are involved in the Company's interest (such as investing in the Company or serving as the Company's executive), and whether they have kinship relations to the Company's responsible person or managerial officers, whether there is regular training, whether the CPAs and the accounting firm have sufficient manpower and time for audit tasks, and charge the services reasonably for evaluation, and after obtaining the CPA's statement, the evaluation results were submitted to the Audit Committee and the Board of Directors for approval on February 23 rd ,2024 IV.
 Does the TWSE/TPEx Listed company have an adequate number of corporate governance personnel with appropriate qualifications to be in charge of corporate governance affairs including, but not limited to, providing directors and supervisors with required information for business execution, handling relevant matters with board meetings and shareholders meetings according to the laws, processing corporate registration and amendment registration, and preparing minutes of board meetings and shareholders meetings?
-Governance Officer of the Company on August 11, 2020 by the Board.
-The Chief Corporate Governance Officer is the highest executive in charge of corporate governance-related matters.
 Compliant with the rationale and practices of "Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies."